Didn’t have time to read the news lately? Kafkadesk’s got you covered: here’s our recap of what’s been going on during these last few days.

 At the time of his death, Jan Kuciak was writing an article on corruption allegations linking officials close to Prime Minister Robert Fico to Calabrian organised crime syndicate ’Ndrangheta who had allegedly settled in eastern Slovakia and spent years embezzling EU funds.
 He was found shot dead in his home, along with his fiancée.
 Both of them 27 years old, they were due to marry in May.

-On Wednesday, PM Robert Fico offered a one million euro reward for anyone who comes forward with information about the murder.
+On Wednesday, PM Robert Fico offered a reward of one million euros for anyone who comes forward with information about the murder.
 The seven people who had initially been arrested in connection with the killings have now been freed.

 Martina Kusnirova was buried in her wedding gown on Friday in the northern town of Gregorovce, while Jan Kuciak’s funeral was held on Saturday in Stiavnik, close to the Czech border.
 Hundreds of mourners attended the ceremonies.